-An Annotated And Ranked List Of Which Of The Nine Historical Landmarks On The Lee Harvey Oswald Trail Of Tears Tour Are Most Interesting?
+An Annotated And Ranked List Of Which Of The Nine Historical Landmarks Related To Lee Harvey Oswald Make The Most Interesting Visits.

-And the great thing about living where it happened is that all many of the places that were integral to that moment still exist, and we Dallasites get to relive all this history firsthand, at our leisure.
+The great thing about living where it happened is that many of the places that were integral to that moment still exist — and, in turn, we Dallasites get to relive all this history firsthand, at our leisure.

 • MAKES YOU THINK. // Why Can Pretty Much Every Aspect Of Woody Harrelson’s Life Be Traced Back To The JFK Assassination?